ChunbiaoZhu/CAIP2017/README.md

 If you have any question,please email us!

-## RGBD-PKU80 DATASET  【A new dataset is public in ICCV 2017】
+## RGBD-PKU80 DATASET  【A new dataset is public in ICCVW 2017】

 PKU80-Dataset is public.